tjetzinger/lfs-project-basic/README.md

 # lfs-project-basic

-Is an installation template for the [LFS - Lightning Fast Shop](http://www.getlfs.com) online shop.
+Is an installation template for the [LFS - Lightning Fast Shop](http://www.getlfs.com).

 Now that Django 1.4 supports the notion of project templates, there is no longer a need for LFS's version of the [django-lfs-installer](http://pypi.python.org/pypi/django-lfs/0.7.6#downloads).